k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

 - **IDP_SINGLE_SIGN_ON_SERVICE_URL**, the IDP endpoint for SAML request.

-- SECURE, flag indicating if certification and encryption is applied.
+- **SECURE**, flag indicating if certification and encryption is applied.
 Default is "true".

 - **SP_CERT_ALIAS**, alias to the certification that is uploaded to the IDP,which is the public key to sign and encrypt the SAML response